Travelling with a Baby to a Warm Climate: What to Pack

 The Warm Climate Risks Canadian Parents Underestimate

-For us Canadians, a sunny day can feel like a gift.
-But in tropical climates, that same sun can be a formidable hazard for delicate baby skin.
-Babies under six months have thinner skin and less melanin, making them far more susceptible to sunburn.
-According to Health Canada's child safety guidelines, even short exposures can cause harm — your baby can burn in as little as 10 minutes on a sunny day without protection.
-UV rays are strongest during peak daylight hours: 10 a.m. to 4 p.m.
+For Canadians, a sunny day feels like a gift.
+But in tropical climates, that same sun is a serious hazard for delicate baby skin.
+Babies under six months have thinner skin and less melanin, making them far more susceptible to sunburn — Health Canada's child safety guidelines note that even short exposures can cause harm, and your baby can burn in as little as 10 minutes without protection.
+UV rays are strongest between 10 a.m. and 4 p.m., so plan your outdoor time around those windows.

 Getting ready for baby?
 Build your free Canadian registry in minutes — add items from any store.
 Start yours →